Wally Chambers

 Wallace Hashim Chambers (May 15, 1951 – September 22, 2019) was an American professional football player who was a defensive lineman in the National Football League (NFL).
 He was a defensive tackle for the Chicago Bears and defensive end for the Tampa Bay Buccaneers in the 1970s.
-He was selected with the eighth overall pick by the Bears in the 1973 NFL draft out of Eastern Kentucky University, and played previous to that for Mount Clemens High School, where he graduated in 1969.
+He was selected with the eighth overall pick by the Bears in the 1973 NFL draft out of Eastern Kentucky University.
+He played previous to that for Mount Clemens High School, where he graduated in 1969.

 College

 Chambers attended Eastern Kentucky University.
 Chambers led the team in tackles for three straight seasons and was named the MVP of the team in his senior year.
 In addition to being a first-team All-OVC selection in 1972, his number 78 jersey was retired to go along with being inducted into the Athletic Hall of Fame in 2006.

 Professional career

 Chambers was chosen as the NFL Defensive Rookie of the Year following the 1973 NFL season and was selected to play in the Pro Bowl three times (1973, 1975 and 1976).
 Defensive line coach Brad Ecklund once called him "the best player on the field" at times and thought he could be a superstar provided he stayed in the league.
 Chambers was named All-Pro following the 1976 campaign, 1976 NFL linemen of the year, NFC defensive player of the year (1975 and 1976) and also garnered second-team All-Pro honors in 1973, 1974 and 1975.

 Chambers suffered his most serious injury during the 1977 Pro Bowl when he banged his knee during contact.
 It led to the cartilage under his kneecap decomposing that saw him suffer “traumatic arthritis”.
-He played just four games in the 1977 season that saw discontent grow between him and management (leading to him filing a grievance to the Player‐Club Relations Committee due to the refusal rights the Bears had on him) that would see him traded to Tampa Bay on April 12, 1978 for a first round draft pick.
+He played just four games in the 1977 season that saw discontent grow between him and management (leading to him filing a grievance to the Player‐Club Relations Committee due to the refusal rights the Bears had on him) that would see him traded to Tampa Bay on April 12, 1978, for a first round draft pick.
 After playing in Tampa Bay, he retired from the league at the age of 28 in 1979.
 Chambers was named the 58th best player in Bears history upon the centennial anniversary of the Bears in 2019.